NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. Recent updates to CGHub and the TCGA DCC are now available in the GDC
 2. Better linking between files and their associated projects and cases in the Legacy Archive
-3. MAF files are now available with the GDC Data Portal
+3. MAF files are now available in the GDC Data Portal

 ### Known Issues and Workarounds